jamesrwhite/minicron/README.md

 - General testing of the system, let me know what you think and create issues for any bugs you find!
 - Tests!!
 - Validation and error handling improvements
 - Documentation improvements.
-If you find something confusing or unexpected let me know and I'll add or improve documentation for it!
 - Look for '[TODO:](https://github.com/jamesrwhite/minicron/search?q=TODO%3A)' notices littered around the code, I'm trying to convert them all to issues but there are a lot..
-- Code refactoring, I had a reasonably tight deadline to have the main concept done by so some parts are a bit rushed
+- Code refactoring, I had a deadline to meet for the initial versions so some parts are a tad rushed
 - UI improvements

 Support